zhihou7/HOI-CL/README.md

 See [MODEL.md](MODEL.md)

 ### Qustion & Answer
+Thanks for all reviewer's comments.

+FCL inspires a lot to combine the object feature from object dataset and verb feature (i.e. ATL on HOI detection).
+ATL further gives a lot of insight to us in HOI understanding.
+We are still working on the relationship between HOI understanding and object understanding, the compositionality of HOI.

+1.

 ### Citations
 If you find this series of work are useful for you, please consider citing: